Last updated on 2026-03-27

 Program overview

 The Veterinary Technician (VTE) program at Seneca is a comprehensive two-year diploma course designed to equip students with the essential knowledge and skills needed to assist veterinary practitioners, public health officers, and biomedical research scientists.
 Throughout the program, students will delve into various subjects such as nutrition, clinical pathology, microbiology, radiography, anatomy, physiology, and genetics.
-This diverse curriculum ensures a strong understanding of animal behavior, nursing, and care.
+This diverse curriculum ensures that graduates have a solid understanding of animal behavior, nursing, and care.
 The program is delivered by expert faculty who engage in applied research projects, fostering collaboration among students, graduates, and industry professionals.

 Program structure